Real Life in: Johannesburg

 After a few days in Cape Town for my friends’ wedding, I made a quick stop in Johannesburg to see my family there.
 And when I say “quick stop” I literally mean about a day and a half!
 I stayed with my family in Sandton and borrowed my aunt’s car to do some exploring.

 My first stop was Rosebank Mall (I promise it wasn’t my idea ha!), where I had lunch at Tasha’s and looked around the shops for little trinkets to take home for friends and family.

 And some not-so-little trinkets

 Stop number two was Zoo Lake, recommended by my cousin as a great place to see and it really was.
 With the lake as its central attraction the surrounding park was lovely and serene.
-Some people rented boats and others (like us) relaxed on the bank (and took millions of pictures 🙈)
+Some people rented boats and others (like me) relaxed on the bank (and took millions of pictures 🙈)

-Leo was trying to convince me to get closer to the water.
+My friend was trying to convince me to get closer to the water.
 Abeg, I no fit.
 I clung to that tree for dear life!

 One of my favourites was a woman selling beautiful jewellery she made herself from traditional African prints and threads.

 The market had so many great pieces, and I spent wayyyy too much money there *hides face*

 Then it was speedy stop at home to change and grab my bags before heading to the airport.
 I can tell you after such an action-packed few days I slept VERY well on the flight home! 😀